 The UK Modern Slavery Act 2015 (the “Act”) came into effect on 29 October 2015.
-The Act requires any commercial organisation, including manufacturers carrying on a business or part of a business in the UK, which supplies goods and/or services and which has an annual turnover in excess of £36 million, to disclose information regarding its policies and the steps it has taken to eradicate slavery and human trafficking within its own business and from its supply chain.
+The Act requires any commercial Company, including manufacturers carrying on a business or part of a business in the UK, which supplies goods and/or services and which has an annual turnover in excess of £36 million, to disclose information regarding its policies and the steps it has taken to eradicate slavery and human trafficking within its own business and from its supply chain.

-Internally, the Organisation has adopted an Employee Handbook on Business Ethics Policy (“Business Ethics Policy”) which sets out the Organisation’s ethical standards and which details and promotes the Organisation's expectations of its employees to comply with such standards.
-This Business Ethics Policy applies to the Organisation’s employees and operations, but the Organisation encourages businesses throughout its supply chain and sales network to adopt and enforce similar policies in their own operations.
+The Company has adopted the Nidec Group Compliance Code of Conduct and an Employee Handbook on Business Ethics Policy, collectively, the “Compliance and Ethics Policies” which sets out the Company’s ethical standards and which detail and promote the Company’s expectations of its employees to comply with such standards.
+The Compliance and Ethics Policies apply to the Company’s employees and operations, but the Company encourages businesses throughout its supply chain and sales network to adopt and enforce similar policies in their own operations.

 “Slavery” can take many forms, including but not limited to, human trafficking and child labour.
-The Organisation’s Code and Terms of Purchase clearly state that the Organisation does not tolerate Slavery in the Organisation’s supply chain and operations.
-During the financial year 2015 – 2016, the Organisation was not able to conduct audits of all of its Suppliers to ensure compliance with the Code and the Terms of Purchase.
-The Organisation does however conduct regular internal training on ethics with all of the Organisation’s employees.
-Additionally, the Organisation's employees involved in supply chain activities are familiar with the Code and its principles.
+The Company’s Code clearly state that the Company does not tolerate Slavery in the Company’s supply chain and operations.
+During the 2017 Financial Year, the Company was not able to conduct audits of all of its Suppliers to ensure compliance with the Code and the Terms of Purchase.
+The Company does however conduct regular internal training on ethics with its employees.
+Additionally, the Company’s employees involved in supply chain activities are familiar with the Code and its principles.